10.1. printf Format Strings

 This page is under construction.

-format specification starts and ends with a quotation mark ("
+A printf format specification starts and ends with a quotation mark (") and follows the printf specification syntax.

 For each format specifier in the format specification, the value of an expression is computed and substituted for the format specifier.
 The successive expressions correspond to the format specifiers in the order they appear in the format specification.